begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### EXAMPLES

     Calc = "56 * 23 / 45 * 12"
-    CRT "There are ":COUNT(Calc, "*"):" multiplications"
+    CRT "There are " : COUNT(Calc, '*') : " multiplications"

 ## COUNTS